Middle name: Usage in various regions

+India

 Traditional names in India vary regionally due to its ethnic and religious diversity.
-Modern Hindu names across India adopt a first name, which is usually a word in Sanskrit or an indigenous Indian language, a middle name, which is the name of a child's father or spouse in case of a married lady followed by the surname which is usually the caste that the person's family belongs to, usually taken from the father or husband.
+Modern Hindu names across India adopt a first name, which is usually a word in Sanskrit or an indigenous Indian language, a middle name (on rare instances), which is usually the name of a child's father or spouse in case of a married lady followed by the surname which is usually the caste that the person's family belongs to, usually taken from the father or husband.
 However, diversity exists even here, for instance middle and last names from the traditionally matrilineal Nair community in Kerala are based on the mother's family.
-For example, in the case of the well-known statesman, VK Krishna Menon, his first name would be Krishna, the V stands for Vengyalil, which is a well known aristocratic Nair family from Kerala that Krishna's mother belonged to, the K stands for Krishnan, his father's name and the surname is Menon, one of the Nair subcastes.
+For example, in the case of the well-known statesman, V. K. Krishna Menon, his first name would be Krishna, the V stands for Vengyalil, which is a well known aristocratic Nair family from Kerala that Krishna's mother belonged to, the K stands for Krishnan, his father's name and the surname is Menon, one of the Nair subcastes.
 In modern times, this name would perhaps be styled as Krishna Vengyalil Krishnan Menon, in that order, Vengyalil Krishnan being the middle name.
 Traditionally the Dalit population of India were excluded from India's caste system and do not have a middle name and a caste surname.
 The same is true for people who have given up their caste identity, whose name just includes the person's first name followed by their father's name.
 Sometimes, the place of birth of an individual is included as their middle name.

 Among the Sikhs of India, many have adopted the middle name Singh or Kaur which mean lion and princess respectively.
 This is followed by their Punjabi caste surname.
 Nowadays, many Sikhs have done away with their caste surname and have just kept Singh or Kaur as their surname.

 Among Indian Muslims, similar naming conventions to Hindus and Sikhs are followed, but the names are usually in Arabic, Persian or Urdu.